-- RioSH is a firm believer of getting it right the first time.
-RioSH has exhaustive white box techniques to ensure all the entrapped errors are corrected before the product is brought to you.
-Thus saving your time, cost and a frustratingly vicious cycle of incorrect outputs and alterations to rectify it.
+- RioSH is a firm believer in getting it right the first time.
+RioSH has exhaustive techniques to ensure all the entrapped errors are corrected before the product is brought to you.
+Thus saving your time, cost, and a frustratingly vicious cycle of incorrect outputs and alterations to rectify it.

-- RioSH specializes in electronic products design including PCB design services.
+- RioSH specializes in electronic product design including PCB design services.
 They also provide prototyping services so that you can test your device’s compatibility with the PCB before bulk manufacturing.

-- RioSH has 16+ years of excellent experience in the contract designing and manufacturing of a vast variety of electronic product which is cost-effective while not compromising the quality.
+- RioSH has 16+ years of excellent experience in the contract designing and manufacturing of a vast variety of electronic products which is cost-effective while not compromising the quality.

-Based in Bangalore, India having immense talent pool with low operating costs, RioSH aims to provide our customers who want to outsource their design, programming & manufacturing on lower costs & improve quality levels.
+Based in Bangalore, India having an immense talent pool with low operating costs, RioSH aims to provide our customers who want to outsource their design, programming & manufacturing at lower costs & improve quality levels.

 PCB DESIGNING METHOD